 Recycling junk cars is an efficient process.
 After a buyer purchases a vehicle, it typically passes through three value stages:

-Stage 1 – Stripping Vehicles for Parts
+Step 1 – Stripping Vehicles for Parts

-Stage 2 – Processing of Scrap Metal
+Step 2 – Processing of Scrap Metal

 The steel shell is then crushed and sold by weight to steel mills after the vehicles are dismantled.
 In Ontario, scrap yards are paid $180–$280 CAD per tonne of steel (depending on current market conditions).